The Wim Hof Method Makes “Mind Over Matter” A Reality

 The Wim Hof Method and The Body

 Hauss emphasizes that the practice can be adjusted to suit your needs and schedule.
 However, the ideal recommended breathwork practice consists of three-to-four rounds of 30 breaths of deep inhales and exhales in which you are instructed to “let go.”
-Each round is concluded with an exhaled breath hold that is held for as long as you are comfortable with, before taking an inhale and holding at least 15 seconds.
+Each round is concluded with an exhaled breath hold for as long as you are comfortable before inhaling and holding for at least 15 seconds.
 The truly remarkable thing about the breathwork — which is characterized by taking in more oxygen than you exhale — is that after each round, you will be able to hold your breath for much longer than expected (in the ballpark of 90 seconds to two minutes).

-If you can’t meet with an instructor in person, you can always try the mobile app.
-It comes complete with guided breathwork sessions pre-recorded by Hof himself, timers for each breath-hold and cold showers, challenges, and instructional videos.
-It’s worth checking out if just to catch a glimpse of the seemingly superhuman, 62-year-old Wim Hof.
+You can always try the mobile app if you can’t meet with an instructor in person.
+It comes complete with guided breathwork sessions pre-recorded by Hof himself, timers for each breath-hold and cold shower, challenges, and instructional videos.
+It’s worth checking out if just to catch a glimpse of the seemingly superhuman 62-year-old Wim Hof.
 “Wim is a wild man.
 He is one of the freest people I have ever come into contact with.
 He is fully in the moment,” says Hauss.
-“I’m inspired by Wim as he has dealt with so much, yet still seems so genuinely happy.”
+“I’m inspired by Wim as he has dealt with so much yet still seems so genuinely happy.”